Economics Transformation Project (ETP)

 Invitations to Research Staff Training

-ETP has hosted information sessions for students at the AEASP seminar series to introduce students to J-PAL and randomized controlled trials (RCTs).
+Since 1974, the AEA Summer Training Program and Scholarship Program have increased diversity in the field of economics by preparing talented undergraduates for doctoral programs in economics and related disciplines.
+ETP has hosted information sessions at the AEASP seminar series to introduce students to J-PAL and randomized controlled trials (RCTs).

-If you are interested in these opportunities or would like to learn more, please contact [email protected].
+If you have any questions about the Economics Transformation Project, are interested in partnering with us, or would like to learn more, please contact [email protected].

 - Why a lack of diversity is hurting economics